artcogsys/CMS/README.md

 A monitor is used to monitor the internal states of either a model or a predictor.
 It is also used to monitor the past states of an RL agent to allow RL updating.
+It can store from 1 up to inf number of observations

-A monitor can be added to an agent, model or predictor.
+One or more monitors can be added to an agent, model or predictor.
 If added to an agent then it will add automatically to model and predictor.
 We allow multiple monitors that each fulfills a specific function